thowell332/carpss-rl/README.md

 python scripts/analyze_results.py --results results/<env> --output analysis/<env>
 ```

-Summary statistics and plots will be written to the specified directory.
-Note that some of the plotting parameters, for example the projection point for the adaptive trends plot, require manually setting a value in the script to produce the desired output.
-Use `--help` to read all of the command-line options.
+Summary statistics will be written to the specified directory.
 Most of the relevant information from the experimental data will be written to a `summary.md` file in the specified output directory.
 This file contains information about the collision rate, norm violation cost rate, and vehicle speed for all experimental configurations.
+Use `--help` to read all of the command-line options.